pCloud/pcloud-sdk-js/docs/api.md

 ## pCloudSdk Api Methods

-#### ApiRequest(url, options)
+### ApiRequest(url, options)

-Generic highly configurable method for accessing the pCloud api.
+Generic method for accessing the pCloud's API.
 Can be used to access the REST API and for upload/download. **Isomorphic**.

 - Promise is rejected on network error.